 If you intend to move from a Catholic University Certificate program into graduate school in classics, whether in our own department or elsewhere, we recommend that you consider the Certificate in Greek and Latin as the most rigorous and thorough preparation.

 I have just been accepted into a certificate program, but how do I know when I need to begin my studies?
 I think I might not need that first summer of elementary- and intermediate-level language work.

 Are placement tests really necessary?

 Let us take Latin as an example.
 In any given semester, we as a department typically offer the study of Latin at about four or five (sometimes more) different levels, ranging from elementary through doctoral.
-Some courses even have different expectations for undergraduates than for students who have already completed B.A. degrees.
-For you to be placed in the level that is right for you, we need to assess your Latin against a measure that we can interpret fairly, consistently, and above all accurately, and the best instrument we have for this is our own placement test.
-Our past experience has shown that the Latin SAT II subject test may be an acceptable substitute, but only if it is taken very close to the time of entry into our courses.
-You can read more about the Latin SAT II option on the Certificate Admissions page.
+Some individual courses even have different expectations for undergraduates than for students who have already completed B.A. degrees.
+For you to be placed in the level that is right for you, we need to assess your Latin against a measure that we can interpret fairly, consistently, and above all accurately, and the best instrument we have for this is our own placement exam.

 I am coming to Catholic University next year, but I am not from the Washington, D.C. area and do not know the city well yet.
 Where should I live?